Online Rack Placement in Large-Scale Data Centers: Online Sampling Optimization and Deployment: Empirical Assessment and Impact

 \subsubsection{Robustness and discussion.}

 We use propensity score matching (PSM) to corroborate our OLS regression estimates by matching high-adoption data centers to low-adoption ones with similar characteristics in terms of the control variables (see~\ref{app:PSM}).
-Together, econometric results establish that power stranding increases more slowly within data centers with high adoption than within those with low adoption, while controlling for potential differences among high- and low-adoption data centers.
+Together, econometric results establish that power stranding increases more slowly within data centers with high adoption than low adoption, while controlling for potential confounders.
 Over an 11-month period, this can translate into a difference of 3 percentage points between zero-adoption and full-adoption data centers (OLS estimates) and of 1--2 percentage points between low- and high-adoption data centers (PSM estimates).
-At the scale of Microsoft's cloud computing operations, a percentage-point increase in power utilization represents savings on the order of hundreds of millions of dollars and hundreds of thousands of tons of CO2 equivalents.
+At the scale of Microsoft's cloud computing operations, a percentage-point increase in power utilization represents savings on the order of hundreds of millions of dollars.
+Moreover, better power utilization can yield environmental benefits by delaying building and utilizing new data centers.
+Given the number and size of Microsoft's data centers \citep{numberDCs,sizeDC,sizeDC2} and the embodied carbon per square foot of a data center \citep{embodiedCarbon}, a percentage-point increase in power utilization can translate into an order of tens to hundreds of thousands of tons of CO$_2$ equivalents.